What can I sue my landlord for?

 - Lead Safe or Lead Free Certification.
 If your landlord was required to provide you with a lead safe or lead free certificate and didn’t, you may sue for all rent paid before you received a Lead Safe or Lead Free Certificate as well as $2000 exemplary damages.
-For more information about the lead certification law, click here.
+Visit What can I do about lead paint? for more information.

 - Security deposit.
 If your landlord kept your security deposit without good cause, you may sue for your security deposit.
-For more information about getting your security deposit back, click here.
+Visit How do I get my security deposit back? for more information.

 - You did not cause the damage related to your claim.

 - You do not owe the person or business more money than the amount in your claim.

 - Collect evidence.
 This includes documents, photos, receipts and witnesses that show that the person or business owes your money.

 - Send a demand letter.
 It is best to send one copy certified mail, one copy regular mail and keep one copy for yourself.